There are several reasons why having multiple religions does a disservice to them all:

 Imagine you filled a stadium with believers from every religion (past and present).
 Imagine you then pointed out the above facts and said, “It would be highly illogical for more than one of you to be closest to the truth, so by a show of hands, who still thinks their religion is closest to the truth?”

-- unverifiable stories,
+- unverifiable or anecdotal stories,

 - subjective interpretations,